Wars in the Caucasus: East Prigorodny conflict

 Rather than joining the Chechen Revolution, Ingushetia chose to remain as part of Russia in the hopes that formerly-Ingush parts of Prigorodny District, which had been seized by North Ossetia following the 1944 expulsions would be returned, allowing them to resettle in the region.
 In 1991, the Soviet government passed the Law on the Rehabilitation of the Repressed Peoples, which allowed for the repatriation of people and the transfer of territory in cases where borders or populations had been exchanged under Stalin's rule.
 No concepts on managed repatriation were written in the law, and following its passage, a disorganised movement of Ingush people seeking to return to Prigorodny District began, led by Ingush nationalist group Nijsxo.
 This disturbed North Ossetians and served as the basis for future conflict.

 After the collapse of the Soviet Union, local armed groups began to emerge in North Ossetia and Ingushetia.
-Trought late 1991 and early 1992, low-level clashes between Ossetians and Ingush continued, further inflamed by the settlement of South Ossetian refugees in Prigorodny District.
+In late 1991 and early 1992, low-level clashes between Ossetians and Ingush continued, further inflamed by the settlement of South Ossetian refugees in Prigorodny District.
 This culminated in a series of battles on 30 or 31 October between Ingushetia and North Ossetia across the latter's territory.
 (Note: A total of 12 settlements were attacked: Chermen, Oktyabrskoye, Dachnoye, Kurtat, Kambileyevskoye, Dongaron, Komgaron, Chernorechenskoye, Terk, Redant, Yuzhny and the North Ossetian capital of Vladikavkaz.)

 The conflict continued for five days, during which time over 400 Ingush and 200 Ossetians were killed.
 Fourteen Ingush villages were destroyed by North Ossetian forces, who expelled 40,000 Ingush from the region.
 The Russian government intervened in the war on 2 November 1992, declaring a state of emergency and the installation of a "Provisional Administration" over both North Ossetia and Ingushetia, which the Russian Armed Forces directed.
 The military, however, would not arrive until 5 November; in the interim between Yeltsin's decree and the arrival of Russian forces, during which time fighting and casualties continued.
 An agreement between Ingush president Ruslan Aushev and North Ossetian president Akhsarbek Galazov was negotiated by Yeltsin and signed in 1994, as a result of which Ingushetia surrendered its formal claims over Prigorodny District.

 The East Prigorodny conflict was the least bloody of the Wars in the Caucasus.
 Despite this, it further worsened tensions between Ingush and Ossetians, leading to the Insurgency in Ingushetia in the early 21st century.
 The Russian military administration, in contrast to Yeltsin's pro-Ingush views, expressed favouritism towards the Ossetians as Orthodox Christians, and sought to use the conflict as a basis to invade the de facto independent Chechen Republic of Ichkeria.
 During their occupation of North Ossetia and Ingushetia, Russian forces continued pushing east into Chechnya until the Confederation of Mountain Peoples of the Caucasus threatened a regional uprising if Russia did not withdraw.